 Tony, known affectionately as ‘Fletch’, picked up a gun as soon as he was big enough to, and has always been heavily involved in game shooting and the countryside.
 His career spanned 36 years in F1 motor racing, travelling the world with Colin Chapman and the Lotus team for 18 of these years.
 He worked as a mechanic for Mario Andretti, Elio Diangelis, Nelson Piquet and Nigel Mansell among many others.
 For his last four years with Lotus, Tony was senior mechanic to Ayrton Senna.
 The next 18 years were spent with Jackie Stewart in his racing team managing the factories and workshops from the early days under the name of Paul Stewart Racing, which later became Stewart Grand Prix.
 In that time, his boss Jackie Stewart did a lot of shooting and Tony spent a lot of time assisting him in the shooting field which also included looking after senior executives from Blue Chip companies as well as royalty.
 When time allowed, Tony shot competitively, both nationally and internationally, in clay shooting competitions and gained qualifications in shooting instruction with the BASC.
 Tony then spent seven years at Sporting Targets in Bedfordshire as Senior Instructor and Operations Manager, taking a particular interest in working with disabled shooters and young shots.
 In early 2012, Tony received a call from Rob Fenwick offering him a senior instructor role at E.J.Churchill and the rest is history.
 Tony now enjoys his time here instructing game and clay shooters alike and assisting our game shooting clients, loading and instructing in the field.

 Adam joined E. J. Churchill back in 2005 as a part time caddy and since then he has progressed to one of our full time shooting instructors.
 Adam has been around game shooting since the age of eight shooting his first rabbit at the age of 11.
 After training in game and wildlife habitat management and a spell in horticulture, Adam took up the role as Chief Caddy here at E. J. Churchill and has never looked back.
-He is now a member of the Association of Professional Shooting Instructors.
 His simple but direct approach is a favourite with many clients including seasoned game shooters and to newcomers to the sport.
 Initially focusing on his passion for game shooting he has progressed to understanding the focus needed to shoot at a competitive level.
 Adam believes that a flawless core technique is vital to be a successful shot, be it clay or game.
 Adam also plays a big part in other areas of the business including cartridge sales, course setting, helping run big events and much more.

 Mike Self – Instructor